This site presents a reference view of an IDDAS-compatible implementation.

 Structural integrity of activations

-The system does not rely on post-hoc filtering or subjective moderation to determine valid activations.
+The system does not rely on post-hoc filtering, subjective moderation, or discretionary review to determine valid activations.

 Validity is structural.